GrapesJS/grapesjs/docs/getting-started.md

 # Getting Started

-This guide is a step-by-step introduction for everyone who wants to start creating its own builder with GrapesJS.
-This is not a complete guide of all functionalities but just a concise overview of most common modules.
-Let's see how to create a completely customized page builder from scratch.
-The last demo of this page represents the [final result](#final-result)
+This is a step-by-step guide for anyone who wants to create their own builder with GrapesJS.
+This is not a comprehensive guide, just a concise overview of most common modules.
+Follow along to create a page builder from scratch.
+Skip to the end of this page to see the [final result](#final-result)

 ## Import the library

-Before start using GrapesJS you have to import it inside your project, so let's import its latest version
+Before you start using GrapesJS, you'll have to import it.
+Let's import the latest version

 ```html
 <link rel="stylesheet" href="//unpkg.com/grapesjs/dist/css/grapes.min.css">